pyk/pyk.sh/tutorials/2022-04-12-same-address-contract-deployment.md

 0x000006b92fb31c6854e9f598f2d0096da4d02de0
 ```

-Make sure:

--   You have send funds to the wallet deployment address
+Make sure you have send funds to your wallet deployment address and the wallet
--   The wallet address is a fresh address
+address is a fresh address (never interact in the target blockchain network).

-### Install Foundry

-Install foundry by following the
+The next step is to setup Foundry.
+You can install foundry by following the
 [official guide](https://github.com/gakonst/foundry#installation).

 Here is `forge` version that I use for this tutorial: